Перейти до вмісту

 Section titled “Hands-On Exercise: Implementing DPO Alignment”

-In this exercise, you will design the critical data formatting and loss execution steps for Direct Preference Optimization using a hypothetical preference dataset.
+In this exercise, you will design the critical data formatting and loss execution steps for Direct Preference Optimization using a preference dataset for a Kubernetes operational assistant.

 You receive raw CSV data with three columns: prompt, good_answer, bad_answer.
 Write a Python function to format this into the specific dictionary structure required by DPO trainers (typically containing prompt, chosen, and rejected keys).